ccmitchellusa/ibmcloud-agents/README.md

 ## Acknowledgments

-Special thanks to Chris Hayuk and the open-source community for providing tools and inspiration for this project.
+Special thanks to Chris Hay and the open-source community for providing tools and inspiration for this project.